Neamar/DUCK/rosa_on_himself.md

 boy chipping mud off a ditchdigger's boots.
 I feel no obligation to stick to anything in a non-Barks story...
 BUT $crooge as a shoeshine boy as his first job seemed quite appropo, so I stuck with it.
-<P> The trick was coming up with a reason for him to be paid with
-an American dime when he would still have been in Scotland.
+The trick was coming up with a reason for him to be paid with an American dime when he would still have been in Scotland.

 <hr />

-<P> Like everyone else, $crooge and Donald and HD&amp;L have always
-spoken in my mind with normal voices.
+Like everyone else, $crooge and Donald and HD&amp;L have always spoken in my mind with normal voices.
 But I was forced to deal with this accent stuff in my "Life of $crooge" series; in part 1 I have $crooge's family speaking with heavy accents, and $crooge speaking with a slight